spcmnspff99/CycloTrain/README.md

 Other things
 ------------
+With some minor modification and in most cases no modification whatsoever, all the original exports from the gh615 code work - this speaks to the skill of the original coder.  i.e. Nmea sentence, goolgle earth html, etc.

-The script is able to detect the virtual serial port automatically and only uses the config.ini setting as a fallback.
+The script is able to detect the virtual serial port automatically and only use the config.ini setting as a fallback.
 This makes it particularly nice when switching between linux and windows as you really never have to fuss with config.ini.

-With some minor modification and in most cases no modification whatsoever, all the original exports from the gh615 code work - this speaks to the skill of the original coder.  i.e. Nmea sentence, goolgle earth html, etc.

-I have added an option to upload the exported file(s) to strava automatically after the track is exported.
-This requires interfacing with the strava api3.
-If this functionality is important to you, you will need to obtain an access token from strava and place it into the config.ini file under [api_keys].
-Note, if you do place any sensitive information into this file, please copy it to one of the following paths before you do for security reasons:
+There are two possible locations for the config.ini file.
+The default location is the local context from which the script is running.
+But there is also an option to store the file in a more secure location.
+The script will check this location first and ignore the local copy.
+Here are the location details per OS:

         windows: c:\users\<--YOURUSERNAME-->\AppData\Local\CycloTrain\Cyclotrain\
         linux: ~/.config/CycloTrain/

- You will need to create the CycloTrain directories.
-The script will check these folders for the config.ini file first and ignore the one in the current path if it finds it.
+Any directory named "CycloTrain" will need to be created manually.

+There is an option to upload the exported file(s) to strava automatically after the track is exported.
+This requires interfacing with the Strava api3.
+If this functionality is important to you, you will need to obtain an access token from Strava and place it into the config.ini file under [api_keys].
+In this case, it is best to keep the entire config.ini file in the secure location for whichever OS you are running.

 To obtain the strava acccess token, I have found the simplest way is to go to [the access token generator](//stravacli-dlenski.rhcloud.com) developed as part of the [stravacli toolset on GitHub](https://github.com/dlenski/stravacli).
 If that site is ever down, there is a hack to get an access token manually and without a webserver.
 Below, I lay out the steps I have taken in the past:

 1.)
 Setup your strava account if you havent already.
 (The account does not have to be premium.)

 2.)
 Log into your account from your browser to get a session.

 3.)
-Now Create your own api application by pointing your browser here: [https://www.strava.com/settings/api](https://www.strava.com/settings/api).
+Create your own api application by pointing your browser here: [https://www.strava.com/settings/api](https://www.strava.com/settings/api).
 Entries are sort of arbitrary in the form, but here's what I have:

 	Application Name:  CycloTrain
 	Website: http://www.google.com  ; must be any valid url